 One of the best features of spreadsheet applications like Numbers is its built-in functions and formulas.
-These handy little tools let you work with your numbers much easier.
-You can sum a column, get the maximum number in a row, average a group of cells, and more, without doing the calculations yourself.
+These handy little tools let you work with numbers much more easily.
+You can sum a column, get the maximum number in a row, average a group of cells, and more without doing the calculations yourself.

 Inserting formulas in Numbers on Mac